 - AC.- Alternating current is electric current in which the magnitude and direction vary cyclically.
 The waveform of the most commonly used alternating current is that of a sine wave, since this achieves a more efficient transmission of energy.
 In certain applications, however, other periodic waveforms are used, such as triangular or square. - Bypass.- Manual or automatic, this is the physical connection between the input of an electrical device and its output. - DC.- Direct current is the continuous flow of electrons through a conductor between two points with different potential.
 Unlike AC, in DC, electrical loads always circulate in the same direction from the point of greatest potential to the lowest.
-Although DC is commonly identified as a continuous current (for example, that supplied by a battery), any current that always maintains the same polarity is continuous. - DSP.
-Digital signal processor.
+Although DC is commonly identified as a continuous current (for example, that supplied by a battery), any current that always maintains the same polarity is continuous. - DSP.- Digital signal processor.
 A DSP is a processor or microprocessor-based system that has a set of instructions, hardware and optimised software for applications that require numerical operations at very high speed.
-Because of this, it is especially useful for the processing and representation of analogue signals in real time: in a system that works in this way (real time) samples are usually received from an analogue/digital converter (ADC). - Power factor.- The power factor, PF, of an AC circuit is defined as the ratio between active power, P, and apparent power, S, or as the cosine of the angle formed by the current and voltage factors, designated in this case as cos f, where fis the value of the angle. - GND.- This stands for GROUND or EARTH and, as the name indicates, refers to the potential of the surface of the Earth. - EMI filter.- Filter capable of significantly reducing
+Because of this, it is especially useful for the processing and representation of analogue signals in real time: in a system that works in this way (real time) samples are usually received from an analogue/digital converter (ADC). - Power factor.- The power factor, PF, of an AC circuit is defined as the ratio between active power, P, and apparent power, S, or as the cosine of the angle formed by the current and voltage factors, designated in this case as cos i, where is the value of the angle. - GND.- This stands for GROUND or EARTH and, as the name indicates, refers to the potential of the surface of the Earth. - EMI filter.- Filter capable of significantly reducing electromagnetic interference (EMI), which is the disturbance that occurs in a radio receiver or in any other electrical circuit caused by electromagnetic radiation coming from an